Audiohotshot/MIDI2EXCELConverter/README.md

 # Launch plugin:
 Open the .xlsm file in Excel

-It contains macros; so allow Excel on opening to use macros in excel.
+It contains macros; so allow Excel on opening to use macros.

+# Usage:
 There's just one big start button.
 Press it and a finder/explorer will pop up for loading the .midi file.
 This could be done in a few seconds up to a minute, depending on the size of the file.
-While processing the screen could be empty.
+While the macro is processing the screen could be empty.
 Let it run, it will show everything at once.

 # Features: